lebao3105/libtextworker/docs/usage/install.md

 5. libtextworker[all]: Install everything above

 Note: For the application autocolor support, the support is OS-dependent:

 * Windows 10 1607+
 * macOS 10.14
 * Linux/BSD with at least GTK3?

+'Autocolor' means getting the current OS color scheme (dark/light) and eventually apply changes to the interface.
+And that dark/light scheme is only available on systems that I listed above.

 ## Install